 When designing the letter Đ (uppercase) and đ (lowercase), the thickness, length, and position of the cross bar play a crucial role in legibility.
 If the bar is too thin, legibility is compromised at small sizes.
 To avoid kerning issues, the length of the bar must not extend too far from its base.
 In a serif typeface, the bar can only exceed slightly beyond its serif.
-For the uppercase letter, the bar needs to be shorter on the left and longer on the right.
-In contrast, the bar on the lowercase letter needs to be longer on the left and shorter on the right.
+For the letter Đ, the bar needs to be shorter on the left and longer on the right.
+In contrast, the bar on the letter đ needs to be longer on the left and shorter on the right.

 The đồng is the official currency of Vietnam.
 Its symbol, ₫, is made of the lowercase đ and a line at the bottom.
 The line can be placed above, below, or on the baseline.
-The lowercase đ can be ten to fifteen percent smaller the than regular letter if the bottom line is on or above the baseline.
+The lowercase đ (for ₫) can be ten to fifteen percent smaller the than regular letter if the bottom line is on or above the baseline.